 For more contemporary material (beside the showing of the recent Oscar winning Son of Saul) Gábor Reisz’s ÉS MEGMAGYARÁZHATATLAN (For Some inexplicable reason – 2014) follows young Aron after a devastating break-up.
 There is a straightforward loony creativity that makes this work appealing.
 It is a well acted comedy-drama with a sympathetic side to it, simply crafted and effective with clever dialogues.

-You may also be tempted by Ibolya Fekete’s Mom and other Loonies in the family (ANYÁM ÉS MÁS FUTÓBOLONDOK A CSALÁDBÓL, 2015), a four generations tale about a 94 years old woman who’s numerous moving were her only means of dealing with troubles.
+You may also be tempted by Ibolya Fekete’s Mom and Other Loonies in the Family (ANYÁM ÉS MÁS FUTÓBOLONDOK A CSALÁDBÓL, 2015), a four generations tale about a 94 years old woman whose numerous moves were her only means of dealing with troubles.
 It offers a sensitive portrait of decades of Hungarian history through the story of one family.

 As for Liza, the Fox-Fairy / LIZA, A RÓKATÜNDÉR, by director Károly Ujj Mészáros, it is a 2015 comedy about a nurse whose company is a dead Japanese pop singer that comes with a curse that forbids her to love.
 Curiously it is light as the crowdpleaser it actually is with an aesthetic that borrows a thing or two from Jean Pierre Jeunet (Amélie).

 The Hungarian week runs at Cinema du Parc from September 2-8 with all this and more.
 There is something for everyone.